akhiljasrotia/PasswordManager/README.md

 3. Run `python3 main.py`

-Enjoy your password manager and generator.
+## Enjoy your password manager and generator!